 Offenses less significant in nature, which are reported by staff to the student's teacher or school administrator.
-If improvement does not occur or multiple minor offenses are repeated, the student will be referred to the Principal for appropriate action which may lead to disciplinary removal from the Meadowview School program.
+If improvement does not occur or multiple minor offenses are repeated, the student will be referred to the Director of Meadowview Programs for appropriate action which may lead to disciplinary removal from the Meadowview School program.